What are Gerber files and how they are used in PCB manufacturing process

-For your electronics contract manufacturer to create PCBs with meeting your bespoke requirements, what is essential is the manufacturing documentation to be robust.
+For your electronics contract manufacturer to create PCBs meeting your bespoke requirements, what is essential is the manufacturing documentation to be robust.
 An extremely important document is the PCB Gerber file that is used to create the circuit board.

 Let us look at what PCB Gerber files are, in some detail.